XIN-von-SUN/XIN-von-SUN.github.io/content/_index.md

         **January 2025** - Two works are accepted as oral presentations by the International Conference on Computational Linguistics (COLING 2025)！

-        **October 2024** - A new work is accepted by the ACM SIGCHI Conference on Computer-Supported Cooperative Work & Social Computing (CSCW 2024)！
+        **October 2024** - A new work is accepted by the ACM Conference on Computer-Supported Cooperative Work & Social Computing (CSCW 2024)！

         </div>
     design: